hlaueriksson/GEmojiSharp/README.md

 :+1: This PR looks great - it's ready to merge! :shipit:

-`GEmojiSharp`, `GEmojiSharp.AspNetCore` and `GEmojiSharp.Blazor` are three libraries to make this possible in C#, Blazor and ASP.NET Core.
+`GEmojiSharp` make this possible in C#.
+The library contains a static array of all valid emoji in GitHub Flavored Markdown.
+That is the intersection of the [emoji.json](https://raw.githubusercontent.com/github/gemoji/master/db/emoji.json) database and the API with [available emojis](https://api.github.com/emojis).

-A list of all GitHub Emojis:
+A visual referense of all GitHub Emoji:

 - https://github.com/hlaueriksson/github-emoji

-## `GEmojiSharp` 📦
+## `GEmojiSharp`

 [![NuGet](https://buildstats.info/nuget/GEmojiSharp)](https://www.nuget.org/packages/GEmojiSharp/)

-> GitHub Emoji for C# and .NET
+> GitHub Emoji for C# and .NET 📦

 Static methods: